T-TESS Refresh

 Tami Jenkins Commit Partnership Educational Organization

-Todd Hunter Del Valle Independent School District (DVISD) Teacher
+Todd Hunter Del Valle ISD Teacher

 Victoria Franklin School of Science and Technology Teacher

-Victoria Saenz San Antonio Independent School District Teacher
+Victoria Saenz San Antonio ISD Teacher

-Wilhemina McCraw Aldine Independent School District Teacher
+Wilhemina McCraw Aldine ISD Teacher

-Yadira Torres John F Kennedy Teacher
+Yadira Torres Mercedes ISD Teacher

 Yanira Oliveras The University of Texas at Tyler Professor